TexasInstruments/edgeai/readme_publications.md

 # Technical Articles

 We have application notes and other documents listed at our main landing page https://www.ti.com/edgeai.
-Those would be useful to get a high level understanding of our Edge AI offering.
+Those would be useful to get a high level understanding of our edge AI offering.
 The publications listed here are articles covering in-depth technical details and experiments.

 - YOLO-Pose: Enhancing YOLO for Multi Person Pose Estimation Using Object Keypoint Similarity Loss, Debapriya Maji, Soyeb Nagori, Manu Mathew, Deepak Poddar, https://arxiv.org/abs/2204.06806